bmatsuo/lmdb-go/CONTRIBUTING.md

     spelling and grammar, must have a corresponding issue created beforehand.
     See previous sections for information about opening new issues.

+2. Pull requests must mention the corresponding issue number in their description using the github convention format #XXX.
+If the pull requset resolves an issue then the description should contain the line "Fixes #XXX", so the issue will be closed automatically after merging the pull request.

-2. Comments in pull requests must be restricted to code review.
+3. Comments in pull requests must be restricted to code review.
 Any discussion about design or overall merit must take place in the corresponding issue.

-3. All contributions must pass tests and format/style checks in the Makefile, invoked with the command
+4. All contributions must pass tests and format/style checks in the Makefile, invoked with the command

 ```